SanthoshT-05/epiguard-ai-epithelium-detection/README.md

-# 🧠 DermaBot - Skin Disease Detection & FAQ Chatbot
+# 🧠 **EPIGAURD AI - Epithelium Detection** - Skin Disease Detection & FAQ Chatbot

-**DermaBot** adalah aplikasi web berbasis kecerdasan buatan (AI) yang dirancang untuk membantu deteksi penyakit kulit dari gambar serta menyediakan chatbot edukatif untuk menjawab pertanyaan seputar kesehatan kulit.
+**EPIGAURD AI** is an AI-powered web application designed to help detect epithelium-related skin diseases from images and provide an educational chatbot to answer common questions related to skin health.

-Aplikasi ini dibangun menggunakan model **MobileNetV2** untuk klasifikasi gambar dan **difflib** untuk chatbot berbasis text similarity dan rule-based.
+This app is built using the **MobileNetV2** model for image classification and **difflib** for a text similarity and rule-based chatbot.

 ---

-## 📌 Fitur Utama
+## 📌 Key Features

-- 🔍 **Deteksi Penyakit Kulit**: Prediksi 7 jenis penyakit kulit dari gambar.
+* 🔍 **Skin Disease Detection**: Predicts 7 types of skin diseases from images.
-- 💬 **Chatbot Edukasi**: Jawaban otomatis untuk pertanyaan umum seputar kulit.
+* 💬 **Educational Chatbot**: Automatically answers common questions about skin health.
-- 📊 **Evaluasi Model**: Akurasi validasi hingga **74%**, visualisasi metrik lengkap.
+* 📊 **Model Evaluation**: Validation accuracy up to **74%**, with full metric visualization.
-- 🌐 **Web App Interaktif**: Dibangun dengan Streamlit, sangat user friendly.
+* 🌐 **Interactive Web App**: Built with Streamlit, highly user-friendly.

 ---

 ## 📁 Dataset

-Dataset yang digunakan adalah **HAM10000** (Human Against Machine with 10000 training images), free di Kaggle:
+The dataset used is **HAM10000** (Human Against Machine with 10,000 training images), available for free on Kaggle:

 🔗 [HAM10000 - Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000)